 An age-old lecture sheds light on the foundation of a meaningful story

-While teaching the latest cohort of The 2nd Act Solution, I stumbled upon this lecture from Alan Watts that perfectly described the center of every meaningful story.
+While teaching the latest cohort of AI-Powered Storytelling, I stumbled upon this lecture from Alan Watts that perfectly described the center of every meaningful story.
 Entitled Coincidence of Opposites, this brief segment is all you really need to know when laying down the foundation of your latest work: